NICMx/Jool/en/install.md

 ## Installing Dependencies

+> Note: Distros sometimes change this, and it's difficult to keep it updated.
+You might need to tweak dependency installation to some extent.
+>
+> Please [report](https://github.com/NICMx/Jool/issues) any issues you find.
+(Including instructions for different distributions.)

 You need a kernel that is [supported](intro-jool.html#compatibility) by the version of Jool that you're using.

 Aside from that, you will need your build essentials.
 Some distributions already ship them by default, so omit this step in those cases.